-Looking eastwards, the Port of Dundee is owned and operated by Forth Ports.
+Looking eastwards - is the Port of Dundee, owned and operated by Forth Ports.
 It is a busy commercial port.
 Work here includes servicing the offshore oil and gas industries; the offshore wind power generation; repair and decommissioning work and handling of cargoes for the forestry and agricultural industries.

 Looking along the shoreline it's also a common sight to see cruise ships berthing at the wharf.

+HMS Unicorn

-HMS Unicorn 7 Launched in 1824 HMS Unicorn is the third oldest ship in the world.
+Launched in 1824 HMS Unicorn is the third oldest ship in the world.
 She is Scotland's only preserved warship and is the most completely original ship in the entire world to have survived from the golden age of sail.

-Open daily: (entry fee applies) You can explore all four decks of history aboard this original, and nearly 200 year old, historic ship and museum.
-This authentic and interactive experience of life on board a 46-gun frigate is a fun day out for all.
+Open daily: (entry fee applies) - You can explore all four decks of history aboard this original, and nearly 200 year old, historic ship and museum.
+This authentic and interactive experience of life on board a 46-gun frigate is a fun day out for all the family.

+North Carr Lightship

 The North Carr is believed to be the last remaining Scottish lightship.

 With a weight of nearly 270 tons it is equipped with a light and a foghorn, as well as having been painted bright red to warn seafarers of the dangerous North Carr rocks which lie just off Fife Ness.

-Unlike normal ships, it doesn't have its own engine and propeller.
-The space is taken up by fuel tanks, three generators to power the light and other electrical services, and three compresors for the foghorn.
+Unlike normal ships - it doesn't have its own engine and propeller, the space for those is taken up by the large generator and fuel tanks needed to power the light and foghorn.
 This meant that they had to rely on it being towed out to the rocks and back again if it ever required servicing.
 Whilst on station it would rely on an anchor to keep its position.

-The lightship was crewed by eleven men but only seven were on board at any one time.
-Most of the crew spent a month at a time on board, with two weeks ashore.
-In 1975 the lightvessel was replaced by a buoy and decommissioned.
-The lightship was saved from the scrapyard and is now under the ownership of the Taymara charity (Tay Maritime Action) who are seeking assistance in restoring this important piece of maritime history.
+The lightship was crewed by eleven men but only seven were on board at any one time, most of the crew spent a month at a time on board, with two weeks ashore.
+In 1975 the lightvessel was replaced by Fife Ness station and decommissioned.

+The lightship was saved from the scrapyard and is now under the ownership of the Taymara charity (Tay Maritime Action) but is still facing an uncertain future with a lack of funds to support its restoration.

-Foxlake Watersports Centre Activities include wakeboarding, ringo rides, paddleboarding and Scotland's largest aquapark floating assault course.
+Foxlake Watersports Centre

+Activities include wakeboarding, Ringo Rides, Paddleboarding and Scotland's largest Aquapark floating assault course.

-Port Of Dundee Customs House 10 Built in 1842, the Port of Dundee Customs House is actually two buildings under one roof and included the former Port of Dundee (Dundee Harbour Trust) offices.
+Port Of Dundee Customs House

+The Port of Dundee Customs House is actually two buildings under one roof and included the former Port of Dundee (Dundee Harbour Trust) offices and was built in 1842.

 Due to the amount of trade that sailed in and out of Dundee it was one of the largest customs houses in Scotland.

-Currently vacant, it is awaiting conversion into a new use.
+Currently vacant, it is awaiting conversion into a new use